sYnThRov3r/PI-Test-Mobile/README.md

   - Green: Correct digits
   - Red: Incorrect digits
   - Blue: Revealed digits
+- Font color changes every six digits to help with memorization
 - Background briefly changes color when you make a mistake
 - Must correct any incorrect digit before continuing
 - Keeps track of your current streak of correct digits